MichaelsPlayground/TalkToYourDESFireCard/desfire_ev3_file_operations.md

 ## Change File Settings

 The Change File Settings command allows to change the communication mode and / or the authentication keys.
-For e.g. the sample file 1 is a Standard file with communication mode MACed and access rights keys "1234" (see parameter above).
+For e.g. the sample file 0 is a Standard file with communication mode Plain and access rights keys "1234" (see parameter above).
 In my code I do not change the communication mode but the access rights keys to "0000".

 There is just a hickup when working with files in communication mode Plain: the automatic detector will use the "Legacy" authentication but we need to use the "authenticateEv2First" method.
-For this reason a switch will be visible in Authentication Section when working with a Plain file.
+For this reason a switch will be visible in Authentication Section when working with a Plain file (enabling this switch will force to use AuthenticationEV2First).

 Run this example: